How chimney leak repair actually identifies the leak source

 Musty fireplace smell, particularly intensifying during humid weather, often indicates moisture has been entering the chimney long enough to begin growing mold or mildew in the smoke chamber or flue.
 This is a slower-developing symptom but indicates a chronic leak source that should be diagnosed before the next rainy season.

-Chimney leak repair near me — the patterns we see across many West Palm Beach jobs
+The chimney leak repair patterns we see across many West Palm Beach jobs

 After running many chimney leak repair jobs across West Palm Beach over the operating history of the business, certain patterns repeat consistently.
 The most common pattern is the older homeowner who has lived in the property for decades, never had chimney service performed, and is now experiencing the leak that decades of deferred maintenance has produced.